Patrick Wisdom Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

+- The 7.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in MLB.

-- The Athletics' 7.60 team ERA ranks last across all MLB pitching staffs.
+- The Athletics' 7.74 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (31 total, 1.9 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (33 total, 1.9 per game).

-- Muller (0-0 with a 5.52 ERA and 11 strikeouts in 14 2/3 innings pitched) gets the start for the Athletics, his fourth of the season.
+- Waldichuk makes the start for the Athletics, his fourth of the season.
+He is 0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched.

-- The left-hander's most recent appearance came on Tuesday against the Baltimore Orioles, when he threw four innings, surrendering six earned runs while allowing seven hits.
+- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he threw 6 1/3 innings, allowing three earned runs while giving up five hits.

-- In three games this season, the 25-year-old has a 5.52 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .263 to opposing hitters.
+- The 25-year-old has a 10.20 ERA and 6.6 strikeouts per nine innings in three games this season, while giving up a batting average of .344 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.